mautic/developer-documentation-new/docs/plugins/integrations/configuration.rst

 .. vale on

 If the Integration leverages an auth provider that requires a callback URL or something similar, this interface, ``\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormCallbackInterface``, provides a means to return a translation string to display in the UI.
 For example, OAuth2 requires a redirect URI.
 If the administrator has to configure the OAuth credentials in the third party service and needs to know what URL to use in Mautic as the return URI, or callback URL, use the ``getCallbackHelpMessageTranslationKey()`` method.

+.. php:interface:: \Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormCallbackInterface

+.. php:method:: public function getCallbackHelpMessageTranslationKey(): string;

+    :return: Message ID used in Form as description what for is used callback URL.
+    :returntype: string

 Feature interfaces
 ==================